-Our 'Digital Skills Check' will help you to identify any areas of IT you may need to brush up on.
+Our Help and support for online learning courses will help you to identify any digital skills you may need to brush up on.

 When you are first given access to PropaGate Learning, please take time to complete the Orientation Activity and complete some other initial activities including introducing yourself on the forum, updating your profile and familiarising yourself with the site.
 This will give you an essential introduction to the course, finding your way around, advice on learning independently and the best ways to communicate with tutors and other students.